 So clearing the SCCM job interview and bagging the job is not that easy.
 You need to work on your SCCM skills and try to gain as much information as possible.
 Set up SCCM in your lab and explore as much as you can.
 SCCM still has plenty of good opportunities only if one keeps learning additional new technologies like Azure AD, Microsoft Intune, Windows Autopilot etc.

-Let’s go through some SCCM interview questions and answers that will help you prepare for your next SCCM job.
+Let’s go through the latest SCCM interview questions and answers that will help you prepare for your next SCCM job.

 Question 1: What is Configuration Manager (SCCM)?